naifmeh/smartbotjs/README.md

 # SMARTBOTJS

-Smart crawler using reinforcement learning to avoid detection
+Smart crawler using reinforcement learning to avoid detection.